Sangale1811/SignIn-SignUp-Login-With-LocalStorage/README.md

 ## Installation

-To install the application,follow these steps :
+To install the application, follow these steps :

 - clone the repository :